 Twenty plus years ago, you might have had a barcode scanner that could only read two or three types of barcodes.
 If you wanted to read a special barcode you would have had to go out and find another type of scanner.
 Fortunately, as technology improved and more and more barcodes were created, scanners were also developed to read a wider variety of barcodes in both one and two dimensional formats and then “auto-discriminate” (in other words, automatically determine) the symbology it is reading and then properly interpret the content.

 So what type of scanner is best for you?
 We suggest you read our article about the different types of popular scanners.
 As you can see, it will depend to a great extent on whether you can work with a tethered scanner directly wired to your computer or whether you need more mobility.
 The scanning distance and the types of barcodes you want to scan will also narrow down your options.
-To make it even easier, EIM offers some of the most popular models right on our website, but if you don’t find exactly what you are looking for, be sure to Contact our Label Experts for further assistance.
+Not sure which scanner is right for you?
+Contact our Label Experts for further assistance.